 The popularity of the program is easy to understand once you’ve attended a meeting – everyone is just like you, a recovering addict with a desire to lead a productive, drug-free life who just needs a little push in the right direction.
 Men and women, young and old, the unemployed and CEO’s are found at your neighborhood meetings.

 At The Canyon, we provide all the tools you will need to build a strong foundation in recovery.
 NA meetings and the Twelve Steps to sobriety are part of treatment to help create and sustain a drug-free lifestyle.
 These concepts are combined with a holistic therapy approach that helps you develop a positive relationship with yourself.

-The Canyon offers many unique programs such as meditation, primary single gender therapy, yoga, art, equine, Toltec or awareness, boundaries, a ropes and challenge tower, and combined gender therapy.
+The Canyon offers many unique programs such as meditation, primary single gender therapy, yoga, art, equine, Toltec or awareness, boundaries, a ropes course and combined gender therapy.
 The Canyon also incorporates individual therapy sessions into all forms of treatment.

 This balanced approach allows healing to begin in the mind and creates deep neurological imprints that help repair of the damage caused by drug abuse.We are dedicated to serving our residents.
 When you visit The Canyon, you will find yourself with solid support in the form of peers and counselors.We have counselors available to talk to you right now.
 Reach out and start the recovery process so you can move forward today.

 http://psychcentral.com/lib/12-step-programs-for-addiction-not-for-everyone/12-Step Programs for Addiction Not For Everyone.
 Champagne, Natalie.

 https://www.psychologytoday.com/blog/addicted-brains/201211/narcotics-anonymous-groups-give-out-opioids Narcotics Anonymous Groups Give Out Opioids.
 Lewis, Marc.
 November 25th, 2012.